As a Senior Consultant with The Center for Sales Strategy, I’ve reviewed a lot of proposals from salespeople over the years.

 These prompts often create the awareness that we need to do a little more fishing.
 So, grab a fishing pole and have a seat on the dock.
 Today we are taking a virtual fishing trip!

 Questions to Ask When Developing Integrated Marketing Solutions

-4. How are you gonna reel ‘em in?
-This is where the digital and traditional capabilities come in.
-After looking at the client’s needs, incorporating the hook and considering the action you want the consumer to take, it’s time to look at the assets you have available and decide which ones will help move the consumer to the next stage in the buying cycle.
+This is where all of your capabilities come into play - your digital and traditional.
+After confirming the account’s needs, incorporating the hook, and considering the action you want the consumer to take, it’s time to look at your digital and traditional tools and decide which are best to move the consumer through each stage of the consumer journey.

 As you determine which capabilities you will pull into your integrated solution, consider the desired business results your account wants to achieve.
 While most accounts will want to focus on conversions or sales, remember to focus on how you will impact the entire consumer journey – from attracting strangers to engaging visitors to converting them into customers.

 5. Are you ready for the fish fry?